 It is RAM's policy to primarily vote on shareholder proposals following guidance from the As You Vote Template, as implemented by the proxy voting advisor.
 The decision by RAM to retain the services of the proxy voting advisor and the ESG Template is based principally on the view that the services provided, subject to oversight by RAM, generally will result in proxy voting decisions which serve the best sustainable economic interests of the holding and consequently the CIS and its investors.

-Please refer to the Voting Rights and Engagement Policy and the latest engagement and voting reports published on the website for more information https://ram-ai.com/en/regulatory/ historical data and live feed for an all cap, global universe (10K+ companies).
-It covers both Structured (numerical) and Unstructured Data (text).
+Please refer to the Voting Rights and Engagement Policy and the latest engagement and voting reports published on the website for more information https://ram-ai.com/en/regulatory/

 5. ESG DATA SOURCES AND PROCESSING